Closures of the University of Wisconsin branch campuses

-Following the closure of the University of Wisconsin–Platteville Richland on July 1, 2023, multiple University of Wisconsin branch campuses have since closed or announced closures.
-Before these closures, the only UW college campus to close was UW–Medford in 1980.
-As of November 2025, six campuses have closed or announced closure, one campus remains open without in-person classes, one campus has relocated to a nearby technical school, and five campuses remain open across the state.
+Following the closure of the University of Wisconsin–Platteville Richland on July 1, 2023, five additional University of Wisconsin two-year branch campuses had announced closures.
+Before these closures, the only UW college campus to close was UW–Medford in 1981.
+As of August 2026, seven campuses have closed, two have downsized their operations, and five remain open across the state.

 In an internal briefing on September 19, 2023, the UW System recommended that its universities downsize the remaining branch campuses.
 This may include using fewer buildings or fully vacating the property.
-This briefing also recommends that the branch campuses move away from awarding associate degrees and that the Wisconsin Technical College System (WTCS) can award such degrees instead.
+This briefing also recommended that the branch campuses move away from awarding associate degrees and that the Wisconsin Technical College System (WTCS) can award such degrees instead.

 In 2013, state funding for the UW System was cut alongside a tuition freeze.
 Five years later, the campuses would be merged with nearby larger UW university campuses in a bid to prevent closure of any campuses.
-Total enrollment at the branch campuses would drop 50% in the five years following the merger, to 4,803 in fall 2023.
+However, total enrollment at the branch campuses would continue to drop, falling by 50% in the five years following the merger.

 Background

 Several freshman-sophomore college campuses were opened across the state following the end of World War II.
 The campuses were located in areas away from other state universities with enough high school graduates nearby.
-Specifically, 600 high school graduates in a 20 mile radius was proposed as a bare minimum in an internal UW System committee.
-The committee also gave stronger requirements to proposed campuses closer than 30 miles to another state university.
-It was assumed these requirements would allow for each center to have at least 150-200 students, which was considered enough for a two year campus.
+Specifically, 600 high school graduates in a 20-mile (32 km) radius was proposed as a bare minimum in an internal UW System committee.
+The committee also gave stronger requirements to proposed campuses closer than 30 miles (48 km) to another state university.
+It was assumed these requirements would allow for each center to have at least 150–200 students, which was considered enough for a two year campus.
 Altogether, 14 campuses were opened across the state in areas underserved by other state universities.
 They were intended to further fulfill the Wisconsin Idea, which is a public philosophy that the university should reach all families in the state.

 1980s and UW–Medford

 In 1980, a special task force was established to review the programs of several UW centers.
 It considered closing six centers – Baraboo, Barron, Manitowoc, Marinette, Medford, Richland – and merging the remaining centers with nearby larger UW schools as branch campuses.
-Ultimately, the task force recommended closing just UW–Medford and using its saved money to support the rest of the smaller UW centers.
+Ultimately, the task force recommended closing only the Medford campus and using its saved money to support the rest of the smaller UW centers.
 As a result, UW–Medford was closed, citing enrollment declines.
-The final enrollment was 90 students.
+By April 1981, the end of its final term, 90 students were enrolled.